wlillisdev/quiz-master/README.md

 ![Home page Quizz Master](assets/readme/image-home-new.png)

-This website is designed for Quiz Master who is an online based quizz company.
+This website is designed for Quiz Master who is an online quizz company.
 Their aim is to become the market  leader in online quizzes and be a hub for quizz lovers all over the world.

 # Aim of Website

 The goal of the website is to create a trustworthy  online resource for users from all over the world to play quizzes & learn interesting  facts.
-Currently there are only 4 main quiz topics.
+Currently there are 4 main quiz topics.

 - ### Triva
 - ### Sport